Mahreenkiran/MahreenKiran_Data_Analytics_Portfolio/AdventureWorks_Sales_Analysis/Findings/recommendations.md

 ### Evidence

-18,642 low-value customers generated 27.05% of revenue, while only 233 customers fell into the medium-value segment.
+There were **18,642 low-value customers**, generating **27.05% of total revenue**.

+Only **233 customers** were classified as medium value, and this group generated **7.84% of revenue**.

 ### Recommendation

-Identify low-value customers with signs of growth potential, such as:
+Identify low-value customers showing signs of growth potential, such as:

 - increasing order frequency
 - rising average order value
-- recent purchases from high-margin categories
+- repeated purchases across several categories
-- repeated purchases across several product groups
+- recent purchases from commercially important product groups
+- movement from occasional to regular purchasing

-Target these customers with relevant cross-selling and upselling campaigns.
+Target selected customers with relevant cross-selling, upselling and repeat-purchase campaigns.

 ### Expected business benefit

-Moving even a small proportion of low-value customers into the medium-value segment could broaden the revenue base and reduce dependence on the highest-value accounts.
+Moving even a small proportion of low-value customers into the medium-value segment could broaden the revenue base and reduce reliance on the high-value segment.

 ---

-## 3. Treat Business and Individual Customers Differently
+## 3. Use Different Strategies for Business and Individual Customers

 ### Evidence

-The highest-revenue customers were business accounts making relatively few large orders.
+The highest-revenue customers were mainly business or store accounts placing relatively few, high-value orders.

-The most frequent individual customers placed many orders but generated relatively low total revenue.
+In contrast, the most frequent individual customers placed many orders but generated low total revenue and low average order values.

 ### Recommendation

-Use separate customer strategies:
+Use separate customer strategies.

 **Business customers**

-- account management
+- dedicated account management
 - volume-based pricing
-- contract renewal monitoring
+- contract and renewal monitoring
 - large-order forecasting
 - tailored product bundles
+- retention reviews

 **Individual customers**

 - loyalty programmes
-- automated recommendations
+- automated product recommendations
 - repeat-purchase incentives
 - accessory and clothing cross-selling
+- personalised promotions

 ### Expected business benefit

-Separating these customer types would make marketing and account-management activity more relevant and cost-effective.
+Separating business and individual customer strategies would make marketing and account-management activity more relevant and cost-effective.

 ---

-## 4. Reduce Dependence on the Bikes Category
+## 4. Protect Medium and High-Value Orders

 ### Evidence

+Medium-value orders represented approximately **11.4% of all orders** but generated **48.04% of total revenue**.

+High-value orders represented approximately **1.3% of orders** but generated **28.88% of total revenue**.

-Bikes generated 86.17% of total company revenue.
+Together, medium and high-value orders generated more than three-quarters of company revenue.

 ### Recommendation

+Monitor medium and high-value orders separately from ordinary consumer transactions.

+Management reporting should include:

+- number of medium and high-value orders
+- revenue generated by each order segment
+- customers responsible for large orders
+- territory and salesperson ownership
+- cancellation or fulfilment risk
+- expected large-order pipeline
+- changes in average order value

+### Expected business benefit

+This would improve visibility over the relatively small number of transactions that generate most company revenue.

+---

+## 5. Protect the Core Bike Business While Diversifying Revenue

+### Evidence

+The Bikes category generated **86.17% of total company revenue**.

+Components contributed **10.74%**, while Clothing and Accessories together contributed only a small share.

+### Recommendation

-Continue protecting the Bikes category while exploring controlled growth in Components, Clothing and Accessories.
+Continue protecting the Bikes category while developing controlled growth in Components, Clothing and Accessories.

 Potential actions include:

-- creating bike and accessory bundles
+- bike and accessory bundles
-- recommending clothing or accessories at checkout
+- clothing recommendations at checkout
+- post-purchase accessory campaigns
-- reviewing component demand by bike model
+- component recommendations by bike model
-- measuring attachment rates for related products
+- measuring product attachment rates
-- developing post-purchase campaigns
+- reviewing category-level margins and demand

 ### Expected business benefit

-Increasing related-product sales could improve revenue diversification without weakening the company’s core bike business.
+This approach would support revenue diversification without weakening the company’s strongest category.

 ---

-## 5. Prioritise the Strongest Product Families
+## 6. Maintain Availability of Leading Product Families

 ### Evidence

 Mountain-200 variants dominated the highest product revenue positions.

-Road Bikes and Mountain Bikes were the leading product subcategories.
+Road Bikes and Mountain Bikes were the strongest product subcategories.

 ### Recommendation

 Maintain strong availability for leading bike families and investigate:

-- stock availability by size and colour
+- demand by product size and colour
-- demand patterns by territory
+- stock availability by territory
-- product substitution when a preferred size is unavailable
+- substitution patterns when preferred variants are unavailable
 - pricing differences between variants
 - promotional performance
+- product return or cancellation patterns, where available

 ### Expected business benefit

-Protecting availability for proven high-revenue products can reduce lost sales and improve customer satisfaction.
+Protecting availability for proven high-revenue products could reduce lost sales and support customer satisfaction.

 ---

-## 6. Review Products With No Recorded Sales
+## 7. Review Products With No Recorded Sales

 ### Evidence

-Several products generated zero revenue and sold zero units.
+Several products generated zero revenue and sold zero units during the analysis period.

 ### Recommendation

-Classify zero-sales products before taking action.
+Classify zero-sales products before taking commercial action.

 Possible classifications include:

 - internal component
-- discontinued
+- discontinued product
-- newly introduced
+- newly introduced product
-- not commercially available
+- product not intended for direct sale
-- obsolete
+- obsolete product
-- genuinely underperforming
+- genuinely underperforming product

-Only products intended for customer sale should be considered for removal, promotion or pricing changes.
+Only products intended for customer sale should be considered for removal, promotion, repricing or catalogue review.

 ### Expected business benefit

-This prevents valid internal products from being incorrectly classified as failures while highlighting genuine catalogue inefficiencies.
+This would prevent internal or non-commercial products from being incorrectly labelled as failures while identifying genuine catalogue inefficiencies.

----

-## 7. Protect Medium and High-Value Orders

-### Evidence

-Medium-value orders represented about 11.4% of orders but generated 48.04% of revenue.

-High-value orders represented about 1.3% of orders but generated 28.88% of revenue.

-### Recommendation

-Monitor large-order activity separately from ordinary consumer transactions.

-Management reporting should include:

-- number of high-value orders
-- pipeline of expected large orders
-- customers responsible for large orders
-- order cancellation risk
-- territory concentration
-- salesperson ownership

-### Expected business benefit

-This would improve visibility over the relatively small number of transactions that generate most revenue.

 ---